What to Expect during your First Class

 1. Google for someone nearby (use your zip code in the search) or ask friends for recommendations.

 2. Make sure your teacher is certified by a training course that requires the international standard of 3 years / 1600 hours of training.
 Sorry, but the Opera or Dance or Theatre teacher who's had some Alexander classes is misguided if they claim they’re teaching you Alexander Technique.
 Attempts to do usually are misleading, confusing, and unhelpful.
-I mean: years ago I had singing lessons as part of my Acting training and do sing well; but I do NOT assert that I’m a singing teacher or that I can help you master Bel Canto repertoire. 🤣
+I mean: I have had singing lessons and do sing well; but I do NOT assert that I’m a singing teacher or that I can help you master Bel Canto repertoire. 🤣

 3. Give a teacher a couple of lessons to determine if you are a good match.
 Reading reviews and recommendations are only a little helpful.
 No matter the discipline, not every teacher resonates with every person.